CAC

 Forensic Interviews

-The CAC provides video-recorded forensic interviews of children after an allegation of abuse has been made.
-This is a unique service offered exclusively by specially trained forensic interviews at the CAC.
+We provide video-recorded forensic interviews of children after an allegation of abuse has been made.
+This is a unique service offered exclusively by specially trained forensic interviewers.
 This service includes:

 • Referrals from Law Enforcement (LE) and Division of Family and Children Services (DFCS)